algoflora/cloregram/README.md

 If handler function is suposed to handle [Callback Query](https://core.telegram.org/bots/api#callbackquery) (inline keyboard buttons clicks), then in parameter map will be `:user` key and other keys if any passed from button.

-Look on extended example that will increment or decrement number value depending of button clicked:
+Look at extended example that will increment or decrement number value depending of button clicked:

 ```clojure
 (ns my-cloregram-bot.handler